-The AHB source depth grid for the survey's nautical chart update product entailed the field's original (2, 4, 8m) grids in which a combined surface was created at 8 meter resolution to extract the survey scale selected soundings.
+The AHB source depth grid for the survey's nautical chart update product entailed the field's original 15 grids of varying resolutions whereas, a combined surface was created at 8 meter resolution in order to later extract the survey scale selected soundings.
 The chart scale selected soundings are a subset of the survey scale selected soundings.
-A TIN (triangulated irregular network) was created from the survey scale soundings and an interpolated TIN surface was produced in which the chart scale soundings were generated.
+A TIN (triangulated irregular network) was created from the survey scale soundings and an interpolated TIN surface of 20m was produced in which the chart scale soundings were generated.
 The surface model was referenced when selecting the chart scale soundings, to ensure that the selected soundings portrayed the bathymetry within the common area.
 The 8m grid resolution combined surface model was generated at a scale of 1:80,000.